sikoba/sko-public/docusaurus/docs/register-device.md

 ## Register a new device

-When you try to log in under your credentials using a new device (not the one that you used when creating an account), you need to register this new device first.

 To do so:

 - enter your username and password on the [Sign in screen](sign-in.md) and tap *Sign in* button.